Laxative: Lubricant agents

-Mineral oils, such as liquid paraffin, are generally the only nonprescription lubricant laxative available, but due to the risk of lipid pneumonia resulting from accidental aspiration, mineral oil is not recommended, especially in children and infants.
+Mineral oils, such as liquid paraffin, are generally the only nonprescription lubricant laxatives available, but due to the risk of lipid pneumonia resulting from accidental aspiration, mineral oil is not recommended, especially in children and infants.
 Mineral oil may decrease the absorption of fat-soluble vitamins and some minerals.

 Hyperosmotic agents

 Hyperosmotic laxatives cause the intestines to hold more water, creating an osmotic gradient, which adds more pressure and stimulates bowel movement.